British Housewives' League: Post-War bread rationing and nationalisation

 During the spring and summer of 1946 intense opposition to bread rationing was led by the Conservative Party, which doubted that the policy was really necessary and that substantial savings in wheat could be made.
 The Party leadership deplored the added burden placed on consumers and alleged that the government had mismanaged the supply situation.
 The Conservatives were backed by the right-wing press, which highlighted opposition to bread rationing among bakers as well as the British Housewives' League.
 This episode was the first concerted campaign against the Labour government on a major policy issue and marked the beginning of the debate about postwar food policy.

 As the war ended domestic politics returned to normal.
 The landslide election victory of the Labour (Attlee) Government in 1945, led the private sector into a series of propaganda campaigns about the threat of nationalisation.
-These included the so-called Mr Cube Campaign (Tate and Lyle) of 1949/50, against the possibility of the nationalisation of the sugar industry.
+These included the so-called Mr Cube Campaign (Tate & Lyle) of 1949/50, against the possibility of the nationalisation of the sugar industry.
 The 'Aims of Industry', an anti-socialist pressure group formed in 1942 by a group of well-known British industrialists, with representatives from Fords, English Electric, Austin, Rank, British Aircraft, Macdougall's and Firestone Tyres.
 There were also smaller campaigns by the Cement Makers Federation, the Iron and Steel Federation and by the insurance companies represented by the British Insurance Association.
 The Road Haulage Association sponsored the anti-nationalisation campaigns by the British Housewives' League, led by Dorothy Crisp.